enketo/enketo-transformer/README.md

 ### Prerequisites

-1. nodeJS 6+ and npm (only tested on Ubuntu 14.04, on older distros the GCC compiler may not be recent enough)
+1. nodeJS 8 and npm

 ### Install as module